 So how do we obtain stem cells for use?

 Adult stem cells can be obtained by a physician harvesting them from the patient.
-This can be accomplished by extracting a small amount of bone marrow or adipose (fat) tissue, then processing the tissue to separate the stem cells to be reintroduced in desired area of the the body.
-In some cases, cells are obtained via aphaeresis which when blood is withdrawn and the cells are separated from the plasma, then reintroduced into the body.
-Common means of administration of stem cell therapy include injection, intravenous (IV) or inhalation.
+This can be accomplished by extracting a small amount adipose (fat) tissue, then processing the tissue to separate the stem cells to be reintroduced in desired area of the the body.
+Stem Cells may also be obtained from umbilical cord blood, it is vital that the stem cells are free from any DMSO (a neurotoxin used as a preservative by many stem cell companies) or a patient may have a severe neuropathy flare.

 The possibilities of conditions helped with stem cell therapy are almost limitless, because it is allowing the body to accomplish the healing.
-Some of the many conditions that can be helped are musculoskeletal conditions effecting joints, intervertebral discs, muscles, bones, ligament, and tendons.
-Autoimmune conditions such as lupus, RA, dermatomyositis.
-Neurodegenerative conditions such as MS, Alzheimer’s, Parkinson’s, spinal cord injuries, neuropathy and nerve injuries.
+Some of the many conditions according to studies that can be helped are musculoskeletal conditions effecting joints, muscles, bones, ligament, and tendons.
+Autoimmune conditions such as lupus, Rheumatoid Arthritis, dermatomyositis.
+Neurodegenerative conditions such as Multiple Sclerosis, Alzheimer’s, Parkinson’s, spinal cord injuries, neuropathy, stroke, concussions, and nerve injuries.